mseitzer/pytorch-fid/README.md

 FID is a measure of similarity between two datasets of images.
 It was shown to correlate well with human judgement of visual quality and is used most often used to evaluate the quality of samples of Generative Adversarial Networks.
-FID is calculated by computing the [Fréchet distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_distance) between two Gaussians fitted to the feature representations of the Inception network.
+FID is calculated by computing the [Fréchet distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_distance) between two Gaussians fitted to feature representations of the Inception network.

-Further insights and evaluation into the FID score can be found in [Are GANs Created Equal?
+Further insights and an independent evaluation of the FID score can be found in [Are GANs Created Equal?
 A Large-Scale Study](https://arxiv.org/pdf/1711.10337.pdf)

 ## Usage